-In 1963, Ted Jordan and Lesley Watts formed the Jordan-Watts company to market the Jordan-Watts module, a loudspeaker which combined Ted’s work on cone flexure and the metal cone technology developed by Hugh Brittain for GEC.
+In 1964, Ted Jordan and Lesley Watts launched the Jordan-Watts Module, a loudspeaker which combined Ted’s work on cone flexure and the metal cone technology developed by Hugh Brittain for GEC.

 Jordan-Watts produced both the driver and complete loudspeaker systems.
 The most famous of these is the Flagon, a ceramic enclosure designed for both its appearance and acoustic qualities.

-The Jordan-Watts company eventually went into receivership but the name was later bought and a new company formed in the 1990s, selling speakers utilising Jordan JX-series drive units.
+The Jordan-Watts company eventually closed down but the name was later bought and a new company, Jordan-Watts Acoustics, formed in the 1990s, selling distinctive, hexagonal loudspeakers utilising Ted Jordan’s JX-series drive units.

 Visit the Articles page to download a vintage copy of the Jordan-Watts brochure.